hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 startup.

 Verification mode options are `NONE` or `FULL`:
-- If set to `NONE` and plugin compatibility verification fails, Besu logs an error and continues running.
+- If set to `NONE` and plugin verification fails, Besu logs an warning and continues running.
 - If set to `FULL` and any plugin verification fails, Besu logs an error and stops running.

 The default is `NONE`.